-This requirement is achieved by security mechanism as the Active shield secure routring and removal detector must be removed and bypassed in order to perform physical intrusive attacks, or the TOE detectors.
+This requirement is achieved by security mechanism as the Active shield secure routing and removal detector must be removed and bypassed in order to perform physical intrusive attacks or the TOE detectors.
 The TOE makes a IRQ occurs to stops operation if a physical manipulation or physical probing attack is detected.

-SFR4: FDP_ACC.1: Subset access control
+SFR4: FDP ACC.1: Subset access control

-- 323 This requirement is achieved by security register access control, invalid address access and access right for the code executed in the internal SRAM. - 1) Security registers access control: This security mechanism manages access to the security control registers through access control security attributes. - 2) Invalid address access: This mechanism detects invalid address access occurrence.
+- This requirement is achieved by security register access control, invalid address access and access right for the code executed in the internal SRAM. - 1) Security registers access control: This security mechanism manages access to the security control registers through access control security attributes. - 2) Invalid address access: This mechanism detects invalid address access occurrence. - 3) Access rights for the code executed in SRAM

-- 3) Access rights for the code executed in SRAM. - 5) Protection of TOE against outside of TOE.
+- 4) Communication between TOE and outside of TOE - 5) Protection of TOE against outside of TOE